rehierl/node-tree-outliner/1-0-mathematics/1-4-0-sequence.md

 `s = [si] = [v1,v2,...,vN]` for `N in [0,*]`

 * or the more mathematical notation `s = (si) = (v1,v2,...,vN)`
-* the array-oriented notation is used throughout this discussion
+* the array-oriented notation is in general used throughout this discussion

 `s := [e1,e2,...,eN]`

 * a sequence can be understood to hold one element/slot per value
 * the number of elements in a sequence is referred to as its "length"
-* the elements within a sequence are ordered - has first/last element/value
+* the elements within a sequence are ordered
-* i.e. a sequence is a group of elements paired with an order-relation
+* i.e. sequences have a first/last element/value
 * any element may hold the value of another element
+* i.e. in general no restriction of which value an element may hold
 * i.e. a `1:N` relationship between values and elements
 * `(vi != vj) -> (ei !== ej)`, but not vice versa

-Note that, with regards to sequences, there are no operators similar to the set-based operators (i.e. union, intersection, etc).
+Note that, with regards to sequences, there are no operators that correspond with the set-based operators (i.e. union, intersection, etc).

 clarification